 - 1. Recoverability of receivables and value added tax: which are included in the consolidated statements of financial position.
 Management has determined that receivables are recoverable given management's experience in realizing receivables and refunds of value added tax. - 2.
+Estimating useful life of equipment: Depreciation of equipment is charged so as to write down the value of those assets to their residual value over their respective estimated useful lives.
+Management is required to assess the useful economic lives and residual values of the assets such that depreciation is charged on a systematic basis to the current carrying amount.
+The useful lives are estimated having regard to such factors such as asset maintenance, rate of technical and commercial obsolescence, and asset usage.
+The useful lives of key assets are reviewed annually. - 3.
 Carrying value and the recoverability of exploration and evaluation assets: Management has determined that exploration, evaluation and related costs incurred which have been capitalized may have future economic benefits and may be economically recoverable.
-Management uses several criteria in its assessments of economic recoverability and probability of future economic benefits including geologic and other technical information, scoping and prefeasibility studies, accessibility of facilities and existing permits. - 3.
-Valuation of share-based compensation and brokers' warrants: Management uses the Black-Scholes Pricing Model for valuation of share based compensation and brokers' warrants, which requires the input of subjective assumptions including expected price volatility, interest rate and forfeiture rate.
-Changes in the input assumptions can materially affect the fair value estimate and the Company's results and equity reserves. - 4.
-Income Taxes: In assessing the probability of realizing deferred tax assets, management makes estimates related to the expectation of future taxable income, applicable tax opportunities, expected timing of reversals of existing temporary differences and the likelihood that the tax position taken will be sustained upon examination by applicable tax authorities.
-In making its assessments, management gives additional weight to positive and negative evidence that can be objectively verified.
+Management uses several criteria in its assessments of economic recoverability and probability of future economic benefits including geologic and other technical information, scoping and prefeasibility studies, accessibility of facilities and existing permits. - 4.
+Valuation of share-based compensation and brokers' warrants: Management uses the Black-Scholes Pricing Model for valuation of share-based compensation and brokers' warrants, which requires the input of subjective assumptions including expected price volatility, interest rate and forfeiture rate.
+Changes in the input assumptions can materially affect the fair value estimate and the Company's results and equity reserves.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars) FOR THE YEARS ENDED JUNE 30, 2020 AND 2019
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars) FOR THE YEARS ENDED JUNE 30, 2021 AND 2020